amzilox/Home-Flex/README.md

 ## Contact

-For any inquiries or further information, please contact [Amzilox](wa.link/7j1ygm).
+For any inquiries or further information, please contact <a href="https://wa.link/7j1ygm" target="_blank">Amzilox</a>.